luqas11/battery-debugger/frontend/README.md

 - See any saved test graph

 ### Development notes:
-A `env.js` file is required to define the URL where the backend and the frontend are served.
-Copy the `env.js.example`, rename it, and replace the variable with the corresponding value.
+An `env.js` file is required to define the URL where the backend and the frontend are served.
+Copy the `env.js.example`, rename it, and replace the variables with the corresponding values.

 To serve the frontend, use:
 `npm start`